-1. Election of three (3) directors to the class of directors whose term expires in 2004.
-Nominees: Joshua S. Boger, Charles A. Sanders and Elaine S. Ullian [\\] For all nominees [\\] Withheld from all nominees For all nominees except as noted above 2.
-Approval of the amendment to the Restated Articles of Organization to increase the number of authorized shares of common stock. [\\] For [\\] Against [\\] Abstain 3.
-Approval of the amendments to the 1996 Stock and Option Plan. [\\] Against [\\] Abstain Please sign name exactly as name appears.
+expires in 2004.
+Nominees: Joshua S. Boger, Charles A. Sanders and Elaine S. Ullian [] For [] Withheld For all nominees except as noted above 2.
+Approval of the amendment to the Restated Articles of Organization to increase the number of authorized shares of common stock. [] For [] Against [] Abstain 3.
+Approval of the amendments to the 1996 Stock and Option Plan. [] Against [] Abstain [] For Mark here for address change and note at left []

+Mark here if you plan to attend the meeting [] Please sign name exactly as name appears.
 When signing in a fiduciary capacity, please give full title.
 Co-fiduciaries and joint owners should each sign.
 Signature: Date: Signature: Date: